Skip to main content

 Kids who have more serious symptoms (like hypernasality or nasal air emissions) usually will have their palate corrected with surgery.

-Children with "cleft palate speech" usually benefit from speech-language therapy to help correct their speech sound errors.
-Also, an ear, nose, and throat (ENT) specialist can treat related ear problems — for instance, doing ear tube surgery to drain fluid from the middle ear, prevent future ear infections, and help hearing.
+Children with "cleft palate speech" might benefit from speech-language therapy to help correct any speech sound errors.
+Also, an otolaryngologist can treat related ear problems — for instance, doing ear tube surgery to drain fluid from the middle ear, prevent future ear infections, and help hearing.

 What Else Should I Know?

-Doctors are cautious about doing an adenoidectomy on kids who have a submucous cleft palate.
+Doctors should be cautious about doing an adenoidectomy on kids who have a submucous cleft palate.
 That's because this procedure to remove the adenoids creates more space between the soft palate and the back of the throat.
-That can put kids with an submucous cleft palate at risk for velopharyngeal dysfunction.
+That can put kids with a submucous cleft palate at risk for developing nasal sounding speech.
+Hypernasality and nasal air emissions during speech are signs of velopharyngeal (vee-low-fair-en-JEE-ul) dysfunction (VPD).
+This happens because the soft palate, the flexible part of the palate back near the throat, does not close tightly during speech, which lets air and sound escape through the nose.

 Reviewed by: Brian C. Kellogg, MD